sp301415/tfhe-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sp301415/tfhe-go)](https://goreportcard.com/report/github.com/sp301415/tfhe-go)
 ![CI Test Status](https://github.com/sp301415/tfhe-go/actions/workflows/ci.yml/badge.svg)

-> [!WARNING]
-> TFHE-go is still under heavy development.
+⚠️ TFHE-go is still under heavy development.
 There may be backward-incompatible changes at any time.

-> [!CAUTION]
-> This library has not been audited or reviewed by security experts, so I do not recommend using it for any real-world production purposes.

-**TFHE-go** is a Go implementation of TFHE[[CGGI16](https://eprint.iacr.org/2016/870)] scheme.
+**TFHE-go** is a Go implementation of the TFHE[[CGGI16](https://eprint.iacr.org/2016/870)] scheme.
 It provides:
-- Support for both binary and integer TFHE
+- Support for binary and integer TFHE
 - A portable, pure Go implementation, along with SIMD-accelerated Go Assembly on amd64 platforms
 - Comparable performance to state-of-the-art C++/Rust libraries
-- Readable code with modern Go features such as generics
+- Readable code and user-friendly API, with modern Go features like generics

-This library is heavily influenced by the excellent [Lattigo](https://github.com/tuneinsight/lattigo) and [TFHE-rs](https://github.com/zama-ai/tfhe-rs).
+The design of this library is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).
+The goal is to deliver a highly performant, yet easily hackable & extendable library for researchers and developers who are interested in Fully Homomorphic Encryption.

+Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes are not recommended.

 ## Installation
 You can install TFHE-go in your project using `go get`: